Sensible Market Segmentation: Pick a Beach

 Know Your Segments, Win Your Market

-Here’s the uncomfortable truth tech entrepreneurs need to tattoo backwards on their foreheads so they see it every morning in the mirror: your product isn’t the strategy.
-Understanding the psychometrics of each adoption segment is the strategy.
+Here’s the uncomfortable truth tech entrepreneurs need: product isn’t strategy.
+Understanding the psychometrics of each adoption segment and planning acquisiton accordingly should be the core of strategy.

 Each segment requires different messaging, different features, different support, different pricing, even different distribution channels.
-Treating them as one market is startup suicide.
+Treating them as one market is popular startup stupidity.

-Pragmatic real estate agents don’t trust visionary tech founders.
-They trust other pragmatic real estate agents.
-When you achieve critical mass in one niche—when adoption becomes self-sustaining through word-of-mouth within that specific community—you’ve crossed the chasm.
+When you achieve critical mass in one niche, when adoption becomes self-sustaining through word-of-mouth within that specific community – you’ve crossed the chasm.

 Then you can pick the next beach to invade.